Fahadhoq/getUp_assignment/README.md

 The task required writing an optimized query to retrieve orders with their associated products, grouped by product category.

 **Steps:**
 1. Eager Loading:
      Order::with(['childOrders.product.category', 'customer']): You're eager loading childOrders, product, and category, which will optimize performance by reducing the number of queries.

 2. Filtering Parent:
 Orders::whereNull('parent_order_id'): Ensures that only parent orders (i.e., orders with no parent) are fetched.

-     3.Grouping Child Orders:
+3. Grouping Child Orders:
 foreach ($data['parent_orders'] as $parent_order): Iterating over each parent order. groupBy(function ($order) {...}): Grouping the child orders by product category, which is useful for displaying them by category in the UI.

 **Challenges:**
 - The application involves two tables: `products` and `orders`.
 An order can contain multiple products, so a pivot table is needed to map the relationship between orders and products.